-Meat Quality and The Paleo Diet
+Meat Quality and Low Carb Keto and Paleo Diets

 Most important of these are that meat should be unprocessed and the animals raised as wild-like or naturally as possible.
 The ‘garbage in, garbage out’ principle definitely applies here.
 High consumption of processed meats will not provide expected vitality gains, it will actually reduce vitality due to toxin ingestion and retention.

 Meat is an excellent and natural source of nutrients such as iron, vitamin D, calcium and protein.
 These nutrients are indispensable for optimal health and fitness and easily ingested and assimilated by the human digestive system.